Best Vacuum for RV: Versatile Options for Mobile Homes

 This particular variant is an upgraded version of the BDH2000FL.
 The major upgrade is the inclusion of a stick floor head that allows you to use this on bare floor without bending.

 Don’t sleep on this product because it has more power than a Dyson V6 in normal mode (25 vs 22 air watts).
-And you don’t need to spend $300 for it, this product will cost around $110 in Amazon.
+And you don’t need to spend $300 for it, this product will cost much less in Amazon.

 The 20 volt lithium ion battery will run for about 15 minutes and will need 4 hours to fully charge.